 Sole Legal Custody

 Sole legal custody means only one parent will have this decision-making power.
-Sole legal custody is sometimes ordered when one parent is uninvolved, or when the parents are unable to make decisions together.
-In other cases when parents are unable to make decisions together, the court will order joint legal custody but give one parent final decision-making authority.
+Courts sometimes order sole legal custody when one parent is uninvolved, or when the parents are unable to make decisions together.
+In other cases, when parents are unable to make decisions together, the court will order joint legal custody but give one parent final decision-making authority.

 Consult Our Attorneys Regarding Physical and Legal Custody in Connecticut